An Extended VIIRS-like Artificial Nighttime Light Data Reconstruction (1986-2024): Background Summary

 In summary, although existing approaches for generating NPP-VIIRS-like NTL data have achieved notable progress, they continue to suffer from two key deficiencies: intensity underestimation and structural omission.
 These shortcomings limit their suitability for long-term time-series analyses.
-To overcome these challenges, this study introduces a novel framework specifically designed to produce high-quality NPP-VIIRS-like NTL data.
-Central to this framework is a specialized fine-tuning module appended to the backbone network.
-This module utilizes high-resolution impervious surface area masks to guide fine-grained corrections, thereby enhancing the structural fidelity and surface texture representation of the output data.
-Leveraging this methodology, we constructed an annual NPP-VIIRS-like NTL dataset for the years starting from 1986, which we name Extended VIIRS-like Artificial Nighttime Light (EVAL).

-The main contributions of this study are summarized as follows: \begin{itemize} \item We propose a new framework for reconstructing NPP-VIIRS-like NTL data based on DMSP NTL and multi-resolution auxiliary surface features.
-This framework consists of two sequential stages: a \textbf{construction stage} that performs initial reconstruction, and a \textbf{refinement stage} that applies fine-grained adjustments.
-This two-stage design presents a novel direction for the reconstruction of high-quality NPP-VIIRS-like NTL data, while also providing the flexibility to incorporate future improvements based on new backbone models.

-\item We design two key modules, named \textbf{Hierarchical Fusion Decoder (HFD)} and \textbf{Dual Feature Refiner (DFR)}.
-The HFD improves reconstruction quality by enhancing sensitivity to high-frequency spatial features and fusing multi-scale information.
-The DFR module utilizes high-resolution impervious surface masks to refine structural information, thereby enhancing the continuity and realism of the reconstructed spatial patterns.

-\item Based on the proposed framework, we have developed EVAL, a high-quality, 500m resolution, long-term time-series NPP-VIIRS-like NTL dataset for China covering the period since 1986.
-This dataset effectively addresses the problems of underestimation and omission found in existing data and provides continuous and consistent data support for related research endeavors. \end{itemize}
+To overcome these challenges, this study introduces a novel two-stage deep learning framework specifically designed to produce high-quality NPP-VIIRS-like NTL data.
+The framework first performs an initial reconstruction and subsequently refines fine-grained structural details by fusing multi-scale information and leveraging high-resolution impervious surface masks for guidance.
+Using this methodology, we constructed the Extended VIIRS-like Artificial Nighttime Light (EVAL) dataset.
+It provides a high-quality, annual, 500m resolution, NPP-VIIRS-like NTL time series for China, spanning the period from 1986 to 2024.
+This dataset effectively addresses the problems of underestimation and structural omission found in existing data and provides continuous and consistent data support for related research endeavors.